 To Pool or Not to Pool?
 Security Design in OTC Markets

-We study security issuers' decision whether to pool assets when facing counterparties endowed with market power, as is common in over-the-counter markets.
-Unlike in competitive markets, pooling assets may be suboptimal in the presence of market power --- both privately and socially --- in particular, when the potential gains from trade are large.
-In these cases, pooling assets reduces the elasticity of trade volume in the relevant part of the payoff distribution, exacerbating inefficient rationing associated with the exercise of market power.
-Our analysis sheds light on the determinants of asset-backed securities issuance, including regulatory reforms affecting financial institutions' liquidity.
+We study security issuers' decisions on whether to pool assets when facing counterparties endowed with market power, as is common in over-the-counter markets.
+Our analysis reveals how buyers' market power may render the pooling of assets suboptimal --- both privately and socially --- in particular, when the potential gains from trade are large.
+Pooling assets then reduces the elasticity of trade volume in the relevant part of the payoff distribution, exacerbating the inefficient rationing associated with the exercise of buyers' market power.
+Our analysis provides insight on the determinants of asset-backed securities issuance, including regulatory reforms affecting financial institutions' liquidity.

 JEL Classification: D82, G32, L14